gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 - **Primitive Handle**: what workers use.
 Masquerades as a real `threading.Lock` (passes `isinstance` checks).
 - **API Object**: what the scheduler uses.
 Provides `relay()`, `assign()`, `cycle()`, `allocate()`.
 - **Raw Handle**: always unregulated.
 Use inside `with scenario:` when the scheduler itself needs to call the primitive.
 - **Core**: internal.
-You never touch this directly.
+You do not touch it.

 ### Masquerading

 `isinstance(scenario.Lock(), threading.Lock)` returns `True`.
 The `repr()` looks identical to a real lock's.
-One subtle
-tell: blanket uppercases the hex ID.
+One tell: blanket uppercases the hex ID.
 A real lock shows `0x78c990475650`; a blanket lock shows `0X78C9905B2CF0`.

 ## The three API layers

 blanket's API has three layers, each built on the one below.
 The high-level helpers handle common patterns in one call.
-When those don't fit, drop to the middle level for manual step-by-step control.
+When those do not fit, drop to the middle level for manual step-by-step control.
 The low level exposes raw transactions and signal-based waiting for cases that need more precision.

 ```mermaid